original Curriculum Model

 Principles of Curriculum (from Fundación Paraguaya)

-- Developing problem skills in their economic, political, and cultural context.
+Developing problem solving skills in their economic, political, and cultural context.

 Long Way Home’s Hero School provides a pathway for children, adolescents, and adults to gain the knowledge, skills, and abilities necessary to shape their lives, local communities, and ultimately their world.
 Hero School guides students as they study a robust and broad curriculum.
 The school also supports active learning, where students engage in field-based practical applications of classroom lessons.
 At Hero School, students access the knowledge they need to live healthy and free lives.
 They learn the skills necessary to be financially independent, and develop the attitudes and awareness critical in service to their families and communities.